Vanadium redox battery: History

 Pissoort mentioned the possibility of VRFBs in the 1930s.
 NASA researchers and Pellegri and Spaziante followed suit in the 1970s, but neither was successful.
 Maria Skyllas-Kazacos presented the first successful demonstration of an All-Vanadium Redox Flow Battery employing dissolved vanadium in a solution of sulfuric acid in the 1980s.
 Her design used sulfuric acid electrolytes, and was patented by the University of New South Wales in Australia in 1986.

 One of the important breakthroughs achieved by Skyllas-Kazacos and coworkers was the development of a number of processes to produce vanadium electrolytes of over 1.5 M concentration using the lower cost, but insoluble vanadium pentoxide as starting material.
 These processes involved chemical and electrochemical dissolution and were patented by the University of NSW in 1989.
 During the 1990s the UNSW group conducted extensive research on membrane selection, graphite felt activation, conducting plastic bipolar electrode fabrication, electrolyte characterisation and optimisation as well as modelling and simulation.
 Several 1-5 kW VFB prototype batteries were assembled and field tested in a Solar House in Thailand and in an electric golf cart at UNSW.

 The UNSW All-Vanadium Redox Flow Battery patents and technology were licensed to Mitsubishi Chemical Corporation and Kashima-Kita Electric Power Corporation in the mid-1990s and subsequently acquired by Sumitomo Electric Industries where extensive field testing was conducted in a wide range of applications in the late 1990s and early 2000s.

 In order to extend the operating temperature range of the battery and prevent precipitation of vanadium in the electrolyte at temperatures above 40 °C in the case of V(V), or below 10 °C in case of the negative half-cell solution, Skyllas-Kazacos and coworkers tested hundreds of organic and inorganic additives as potential precipitation inhibitors.
 They discovered that inorganic phosphate and ammonium compounds were effective in inhibiting precipitation of 2 M vanadium solutions in both the negative and positive half-cell at temperatures of 5 and 45 °C respectively and ammonium phosphate was selected as the most effective stabilising agent.
 Ammonium and phosphate additives were used to prepare and test a 3 M vanadium electrolyte in a flow cell with excellent results.

+In 2022, a 100MW/400MWh VRFB system was installed in Dalian, China.

 Number of patent families and non-patent publications about several types of flow battery chemistries by year.